floathub/sfh/README.md

 ### Python Requirements

-The sfh script is written in python and expects python 3.
-It uses a number of standard libraries (socket, select, datetime, etc.) and also requires the following external libraries:
+The sfh script is written in python and expects python 2.7.
+It will probably run under python 3, but re-connections to intermittent NMEA sources do not appear to be as reliable.
+It uses a number of standard libraries (socket, select, datetime, etc.) and also requires the following external
+libraries:

   * pynmea2 (See [http://github.com/Knio/pynmea2](http://github.com/Knio/pynmea2))